cloudspeech/houdini-talk/short-essay.md

 customElements.define("scri-pt", ScriPt);
 ```

-Aaand... in just 11 lines of code, Houdini's escape is perfect, because
+Aaand... in just 11 lines of code, Houdini's escape is perfect:
 script-with-a-dash does the trick!

 To see a production version of this _live_ &mdash; under the alias